vellvm/vellvm/README.md

 ## Interaction Trees

 Vellvm heavily relies on the [Interaction Trees](https://github.com/DeepSpec/InteractionTrees).
 Its development is hence tied to contributions to the itree libraries.
-Temporary itree contributions not yet ready for merge are stored in the `src/coq/Utils` folder.
+Temporary itree contributions not yet ready for merge are stored in the `src/rocq/Utils` folder.

-## Coq formalization
+## Rocq formalization

-The core of the project is encompassed by the Coq formalization of LLVM IR and the proof of its metatheory.
+The core of the project is encompassed by the Rocq formalization of LLVM IR and the proof of its metatheory.
-This formalization is entirely contained in the `src/coq` folder.
+This formalization is entirely contained in the `src/rocq` folder.

 More specifically, the following selection of files are among the most important to understand the development:

-Syntax, in `src/coq/Syntax/`
+Syntax, in `src/rocq/Syntax/`
 - `LLVMAst.v` the front VIR internal AST.
 Our parser of native llvm syntax returns an element of this AST.
 - `CFG.v`     the VIR internal AST as used for the semantics.

-Semantics, in `src/coq/Semantics/`:
+Semantics, in `src/rocq/Semantics/`:
 - `DynamicValues.v` definition of the dynamic values and underdefined values.
 - `LLVMEvents.v`    inventory of all events.
 - `Denotation.v`    definitions of the representation of VIR programs as ITrees.
 - `Handlers/`       includes the code for all of the handlers.
 They are broken up into files based on the nature of the event handled, each file hence corresponding to a subsection.
 - `TopLevel.v`      provides the full model and the full interpreter, by plugging all components together.

-Theory, in `src/coq/Theory/`:
+Theory, in `src/rocq/Theory/`:
-- `src/coq/Utils/PropT.v` metatheory required to reason about sets of itrees, i.e. about the propositional monad transformer.
+- `src/rocq/Utils/PropT.v` metatheory required to reason about sets of itrees, i.e. about the propositional monad transformer.
 - `InterpreterMCFG.v`     the layers of interpretation and some of their metatheory
 - `InterpreterCFG.v`      the same layers of interpretation and metatheory, but when reasoning about single functions (i.e. single cfg)
 - `Refinement.v`          definition of the refinement relations between layers of interpretations